A little bit about us…

 Cooking school staff

 Most of the cooking school staff are Joy’s family members, who have come from the village to further their studies and work in Luang Prabang.
 They are led by Bep Wannasinh, who is Joy’s nephew and an excellent and very resourceful cook.
 His younger brother Sack assists the chef during the cooking class.
 While he has never had formal language teaching, his English is improving monthly.

 Souk Ngeuamboupha and Morn Ngeuamboupha

 Head chefs for the restaurant during the day are Joy’s two sisters, Souk and Morn.
 Morn is one of Joy’s older sisters, an excellent cook with a wealth of knowledge about Lao food.
 Before joining the Tamarind team she cooked for a popular street stall.
 Her husband Mok works at the cooking school.
 They have a beautiful seven year old daughter called Noyna.
 Souk is Joy’s younger sister, and has worked at Tamarind since the beginning.
 In September 2007, we were invited to be guest chefs at a Lao food promotion at the Sheraton Grande in Bangkok.
 Souk learned a lot from the experience, which is also the first (and only) time she has left the country, or been in an aeroplane or elevator.
 She has a naughty sense of humour and is a lot of fun to have around.
-She is now married with an eight year-old son called Fit and a toddler called Tanvah.
+She is now married with a nine year-old son called Fit and a toddler called Tanvah.